chauncy-crib/tagprobot-ml/python/README.md

 ## Immutability + Purity

 - We bias towards immutability + purity.
-For example, we tend to use [frozen dataclasses](https://docs.python.org/3/library/dataclasses.html) to represent immutable collections of data.
+However, there are performance drawbacks to this approach in Python, so exercise best judgement.
+A good rule of thumb is that a function should either return a value, or perform a side effect (it should not do both).
+For side effecting functions, a type annotation of `-> None` indicates the function's purpose is a an effect.
+- See [performance.py](https://github.com/chauncy-crib/tagprobot-ml/blob/master/python/performance/performance.py) for a performance analysis of different options for handling data.
+- We use [dataclasses](https://docs.python.org/3/library/dataclasses.html) heavily to avoid writing class boilerplate.
+Most classes should be dataclasses.
+For example:

 ```
 @dataclass(frozen=True)